Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 7. [Frechet Inception Distance Results](#frechet-inception-distance-results)
 8. [References](#references)
 <img src="https://raw.githubusercontent.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/main/images/samples.png">
+<center><em>Real images coming from the dataset</em></center>

 ##  [`Data`](./data)
-We used the COVID-19 RaioGraphy Database.
+We used the COVID-19 RadioGraphy Database.
 Further information about the dataset are reported below.
-From these datasets we applied some preprocessing techniques in order to have the data ready for our experiments.
+Starting From the dataset we applied some preprocessing techniques in order to have the data ready for our experiments.
 * [`train_test_split.py`](./data/train_test_split.py): create a new folder divided in two subfolders: train and test.
-These folders are needed to define the ImageDataGenerator for training.
 * [`resize_images.py`](./data/resize_images.py): resize all the images in the dataset to 224x224 pixels.

 After these passages, we are ready to train our models.
 Our final dataset can be downloaded here: [`COVID-19 Radiography Database`](https://drive.google.com/drive/folders/1-7se3aMXMXtDF89ALV07pru3kELmWTTo?usp=sharing).